 From 1973-74 to 2012-13, California school districts operated under general purpose revenue limits established by the State Legislature.
 In general, revenue limits were calculated for each school district by multiplying (1) the average daily attendance ("ADA") for such district by (2) a base revenue limit per unit of ADA.
 The revenue limit calculations were adjusted annually in accordance with a number of factors designated primarily to provide cost of living increases and to equalize revenues among all California school districts of the same type.
 Funding of the District's revenue limit was provided by a mix of local property taxes and State apportionments of basic and equalization aid.
 Generally, the State apportionments amounted to the difference between the District's revenue limit and its local property tax revenues.
+Districts which had local property tax revenues which exceeded its revenue limit entitlement were deemed "Basic Aid Districts" and received full funding from local property tax revenues and were entitled to keep those tax revenues which exceeded its revenue limit funding entitlement.

-The fiscal year 2013-14 State budget (the "2013-14 Budget") replaced the previous K-12 finance system with a new formula known as the Local Control Funding Formula (the "LCFF").
+The fiscal year 2013-14 State budget replaced the previous K-12 finance system with a new formula known as the Local Control Funding Formula (the "LCFF").
 Under the LCFF, revenue limits and most state categorical programs were eliminated.
 School districts instead receive funding based on the demographic profile of the students they serve and gain greater flexibility to use these funds to improve outcomes of students.
 The LCFF creates funding targets based on student characteristics.
 For school districts and charter schools, the LCFF funding targets consist of grade span-specific base grants plus supplemental and concentration grants that reflect student demographic factors.
 The LCFF includes the following components:

 - A base grant for each local education agency per unit of ADA, which varies with respect to different grade spans.
 The base grant is \$2,375 more than the average revenue limit provided prior to LCFF implementation.
 The base grants will be adjusted upward each year to reflect cost-of-living increases.
-In addition, grades K-3 and 9-12 are subject to adjustments of 10.4% and 2.6%, respectively, to cover the costs of class size reduction in grades K-3 and the provision of career technical education in grades 9-12. - A 20% supplemental grant for English learners, students from low-income families and foster youth to reflect increased costs associated with educating those students. - An additional concentration grant of up to 65% (which was increased from 50% as part of the State's trailer bill to the 2021-22 State Budget Assembly Bill 130) of a local education agency's base grant, based on the number of English learners, students from low-income families and foster youth served by the local agency that comprise more than 55% of enrollment. - An economic recovery target to ensure that almost every local education agency receives at least their pre-recession funding level, adjusted for inflation, at full implementation of the LCFF.
+In addition, grades K-3 and 9-12 are subject to adjustments of 10.4% and 2.6%, respectively, to cover the costs of class size reduction in grades K-3 and the provision of career technical education in grades 9-12. - A 20% supplemental grant for English learners, students from low-income families and foster youth to reflect increased costs associated with educating those students.

+- An additional concentration grant of up to 65% (which was increased from 50% as part of the State's trailer bill to the 2021-22 State Budget - Assembly Bill 130) of a local education agency's base grant, based on the number of English learners, students from low-income families and foster youth served by the local agency that comprise more than 55% of enrollment. - An economic recovery target to ensure that almost every local education agency receives at least their pre-recession funding level, adjusted for inflation, at full implementation of the LCFF.